By April Dunford

 Our decision to kill the product was going to be easy.

-I had 20 more conversations with 20 more customers that barely remembered purchasing before I hit another fan.
-His story was similar – he used our product on mobile devices for field service agents who could update their system in the field, then sync with the database at headquarters.
-“We've increased service capacity by 60%.
-Your product is a game-changer!” he raved.
+I had 20 more conversations with 20 more customers who barely remembered purchasing before I hit another fan of the product.
+His story was similar—he used our product on mobile devices for field service agents who could update their system in the field, then sync with the database at headquarters.
+“We’ve increased service capacity by 60%.
+Your product is a game changer!” he said.